whitead/ternviz/README.md

 ternviz-pdb my.pdb other.pdb
 ```

-You can specify how secondary structure is rendered and other details
+You can specify how the structure is colored and other details

 ```sh
 ternviz-pdb 1A1L --frames 60 --color white --scolor Chain